paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-055-defense-production.md

 (6) short attestations signed by each member of the Committee stating their concurrence in the report.

-**(e) Federal Advisory Committee Act** The provisions of the Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the Committee.
+**(e) Chapter 10 of title 5** The provisions of chapter 10 of title 5 shall not apply to the Committee.

 ### Statutory Notes